-- All women, in the antenatal period, should be given evidence based information and advice about PFME. - All women should be given an opportunity to discuss pelvic health care with a qualified healthcare professional. - Maternity services providers should develop clear standards and a referral pathway to specialist physiotherapy for women who are at risk of developing problems involving pelvic floor dysfunction.
-Specifically, those women with episiotomy, significant perineal tears including third and fourth degree tears, suspected bladder or bowel injury during a caesarean section, forceps or ventouse delivery, and where there is a previous history of bladder/bowel or pelvic floor problems. - Heads of midwifery services should ensure that midwives are educated and trained to a standard commensurate with their role in order to provide accurate advice and support to women - Training and education should include issues of cultural imperatives and norms, religious beliefs and their relationship to the uptake of services, that meets the criteria for a culturally competent service as defined by the NHS. - Maternity services providers should work with obstetric physiotherapists to identify local opportunities to deliver effective training about PFME for midwives, maternity support workers and those who work directly with childbearing women. - Maternity service providers should signpost midwives to the RCM i-learning resources, to include information on the anatomy and function of the pelvic floor muscles, teaching effective PFME and how to identify problems which require onward referral to specialist physiotherapy. - Midwives have a responsibility to seek support for the necessary training and to ensure that they are up to date in their knowledge of these issues in order to provide advice and support to women.
+- All women, in the antenatal period, should be given evidencebased information and advice about PFME. - All women should be given an opportunity to discuss pelvic health care with a qualified healthcare professional. - Maternity services providers should develop clear standards and a referral pathway to specialist physiotherapy for women who are at risk of developing problems involving pelvic floor dysfunction.
+Specifically, those women with significant perineal tears, suspected bladder or bowel injury during a caesarean section, forceps or ventouse delivery, and where there is a previous history of bladder/bowel or pelvic floor problems. - Heads of midwifery services should ensure that midwives are educated and trained to a standard commensurate with their role in order to provide accurate advice and support to women. - Training and education should include issues of cultural imperatives and norms, religious beliefs and their relationship to the uptake of services, that meets the criteria for a culturally competent service as defined by the NHS. - Maternity services providers should work with obstetric physiotherapists to identify local opportunities to deliver effective training about pelvic floor muscle exercises (PFME for midwives, maternity support workers and those who work directly with childbearing women. - Maternity service providers should: - signpost midwives to the RCM i-learn resources, - include information on the anatomy and function of the pelvic floor muscles - encourage the teaching of effective PFME - clarify how to identify problems which require onward referral to specialist physiotherapy. - Midwives have a responsibility to seek support for the necessary training and to ensure that they are up to date in their knowledge of these issues in order to provide advice and support to women.